 An iPod docking station is also available but you may need to bring pin adapters should you have an iPod/iPhone.

-From the terrace, a path leads to the secluded walled and terraced, private heated pool (10m x 5m).
+From the terrace, a path leads to the secluded walled and terraced, private salt water heated pool (10m x 5m).
 A great sun trap.
 The extensive terrace has ambient lighting so you can swim all night or just enjoy balmy evenings by the pool.
 In order to comply with French safety recommendations, the pool is also fenced and gated.
 6 sunloungers are provided along with some pool toys/floats.

 Around the pool area, lavender, hollyhocks, gaura, helianthus and roses grow, as well as along the banks of the river and in the rest of the garden.
 A fig and persimmon tree will also provide you will fruit if you stay in the late summer or autumn.
 There are several shady spots under the trees to allow you to relax with a good book out of the heat of the sun.

 As mentioned previously, the garden is a real joy and has proved to be a wildlife haven.
 Listening to the gentle sound of the water along with the birdsong, will ensure you have a relaxed, peaceful holiday.